There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 - Natural colour palette

-You want to create texture in a rustic interior design, so use untreated materials like wood and stone.
+You want to create texture in a rustic design, so use untreated materials like wood and stone.
 It is common to make a showcase of wooden beams overhead, and wooden floors are perfect.
 Here’s a how to for refinishing hardwood floors.

 A large fireplace is usually the focal point of your room, with salvaged furniture that is bold and owns its space placed besides it.
 A worn brown leather couch or rough wooden chairs can complement the look.